ArthurHowardMorris/ArthurHowardMorris.github.io/_posts/2021-03-27-stata_unstable.md

 ## Sorts are unstable BY DEFAULT!

-This might be the biggest threat to reproduceability in the Stata using population, as it almost guarantees that running the same code twice will not yield the same results.
+This might be the biggest threat to reproducability in the Stata using population, as it almost guarantees that running the same code twice will not yield the same results.